-- As you wait for the water to heat up, you could place a bucket under the faucet, then use the water on your garden so that it doesn’t go to waste.
+- As you wait for the water to heat up, you could place a bucket under the faucet, then recycle that for watering plants, or add to your rain barrel for your garden so that it doesn’t go to waste.

-If you are feeling particularly ambitious, you could maintain a shower time of around five minutes to see even more water (and water bill) savings.
+If you are feeling particularly ambitious, you could maintain a shorter shower time of around five minutes (that’s a fast washer!!) to see even more water (and water bill) savings.

 When You Purchase a Toilet

 Whether it is for a replacement, a new place, or in addition, if you need to buy a toilet, you should look into the water-saving benefits of various models.
 At the very least, you’ll want a toilet that was made after 1993, which will use less water per flush.
-Beyond that, you could even get a dual-flush toilet, where a button on the left will use 0.9 gallons per flush, and a button the left will use 1.6 gallons per flush.
+Beyond that, you could even get a dual-flush toilet, where a button on the toilet tank is available to use 0.9 gallons per flush, or use 1.6 gallons per flush.

 At the Sink

 Relatively speaking, your sink does not utilize that much water, but water conservation can still happen here.
-It can be as simple as switching the water off while soaping hands and brushing teeth before you rinse.
-This could save three or four times the water you would use if you simply let the water run the whole time.
+It can be as simple as switching the water off while soaping hands, lathering and brushing teeth before you rinse.
+This could save three or four times the water you would use, versus if you just simply let the water run the whole time.